-By Lisa Jewell, A compelling mystery about a woman who inherits a house with a dark past
+The Family Upstairs by Lisa Jewell, A compelling mystery about a woman who inherits a house with a dark past.

 In The Family Upstairs, Libby Jones inherits a multi-million-dollar mansion, where she had once been found as a 10-month-old baby.
 Along with it, she learns who her birth parents were, but also about their deaths in what investigators deemed to be a suicide pact as well as the two older siblings who went missing.

 As Libby looks into the circumstances of their lives, deaths and disappearances, she risks uncovering dark secrets as her investigation leads her down a path of strange discoveries.

 Meanwhile, in France, a musician living on the streets realizes that it's time for her to return to London to deal with things she once left behind.

 (The Detailed Plot Summary is also available, below)

 Detailed Plot SummarySection-by-Section SummarySee the Section-by-Section Summary of The Family UpstairsQuick Plot Summary

 In Part I, Libby Louise Jones turn 25 and inherits a London mansion from her birth parent's trust.
 She learns her birth parents were Henry and Martina Lamb.
 They died when she was a baby in what appeared to be a suicide pact.
 Libby' birth name is Serenity.
 She also had two older siblings (Henry Jr. and Lucy) who mysteriously disappeared.
 Libby, Miller Roe (a reporter who previously wrote about the story) and Dido (Libby's co-worker), begin to investigate.
 They find a man named Phin in the mansion.